- Above the Fold: Understanding the Principles of Successful Web Site De

 26. Look for great ideas in unlikely places.

 28. Content is not king.
 Context is king.

 29. Simplicity is the new currency.
 Simple is hard.
-One too many is still too many.
-Always remember the do nothing alternative.
+One too many are still too many.
+Always remember the do-nothing alternative.
 Complexity is an opportunity.

 30. All money is not created equal.